AGamingS21/dotfiles/README.md

     - waybar
         - ~~style~~
         - ~~groupings~~
-        - dynamic themes
+        - dynamic themes and ability to switch quickly
-        - height
     - swaylock
         - no clock or dates.
         - would need swaylock effects but not in apt